 A gradual rollout is one of the best ways to onboard your community, as it will allow you to find and fix any issues that might arise from the migration before too many people get caught in them.

 Start by asking a few friends or colleagues to join the community and provide feedback about their experience getting started.
 Ideally, this group should be made up of people who represent users along all points of the tech-savvy spectrum.

-Remove any blockers that made signing up more challenging than it needed to be and invite another group to join.
+Then, once you get some feedback from that group, remove any blockers that made signing up more challenging than it needed to be.
+Next, invite another group to join, and repeat.